multiscale/muscle3/docs/source/fortran_api.rst

     the names of the indexes in order.
 For instance, if your 2D array represents a table and you index it ``data_array(row, column)`` then ``"row"`` and ``"column"`` would be reasonable index names here.
-Note that MUSCLE 3 does not use these names, they are here to make it easier to understand the message on the receiver side, or if it is saved and analysed later.
+Note that MUSCLE3 does not use these names, they are here to make it easier to understand the message on the receiver side, or if it is saved and analysed later.